Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 80 active transport stops operating within Dianella - North.
-These are served by a mix of buses along 24 individual routes, collectively providing 7,224 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 191 meters from the nearest stop.
+Public transport analysis reveals 80 active transport stops operating within Dianella - North, comprising a mix of buses.
+These stops are serviced by 24 individual routes, collectively providing 7,198 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 191 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 88%, with 7% by bus.
+Vehicle ownership averages 1.7 per dwelling, which is above the regional average.
+A relatively low 8.8% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Frequently Asked Questions - Transport